Start Your Journey To Regrowing Your Hair

 The National Institutes of Health reference several studies that detail the psychological impact of hair loss in women:

-- Around 40% of women with hair loss have cite that it’s caused marital problems, and about 63% claim to have had problems in their career (Hunt & McHale, 2005).
+- Around 40% of women with hair loss have cited that it’s caused marital problems, and about 63% claim to have had problems in their career (Hunt & McHale, 2005).

 - There is an important link between hair and identity, especially for women, which leads to stress (Weitz R. Rapunzel’s daughters: what women’s hair tells us about women’s lives.
 New York: Farrar, Straus, and Giroux, 2004).